humemai/agent-room-env-v2-qa/README.md

 [![DOI](https://img.shields.io/badge/Paper-PDF-red.svg)]()

 - This repo trains an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
-- The HumemAI-Unified agent is an upgrade from [HumemAI](https://github.com/humemai/agent-room-env-v2-lstm)
+- HumemAI-QA learns a question answering function with contextual bandit.
+- HumemAI-QA is built on [HumemAI-Unified](https://github.com/humemai/agent-room-env-v2-gnn)

 ## Prerequisites